Dudley Brown: Political views

 Brown has been a vocal critic of the National Rifle Association, saying they are soft on gun control issues.

 Brown and RMGO in August 2014 protested the gun-ban at a local Colorado library, sending the library a cease and desist order.

 Brown was quoted in a 2014 Mother Jones article, in response to the reporter's efforts to receive an interview, saying, "I don't talk to leftists like you.
 My guys don't read your crap."
 The article then states Brown brushed past the reporter, yelled "Pravda" over his shoulder and moved into the crowd.

 In 2014, Brown was quoted in the Los Angeles Daily News opposing gun buyback programs.

 In a 2014 Human Events article, Brown expressed his approval of a verdict to allow guns on Idaho college campuses.

 Mother Jones described Brown as "the face and voice of the absolutist gun-rights movement, which opposes any and all gun-related restrictions."

 When the Los Angeles Times reported in 2017 that armed civilians hampered a police investigation at a shooting in a Thornton, Colorado Walmart, Dudley Brown responded "“This is a part of the job of police — to investigate what happened, not highlight that patrons were legally armed,” he said.
 “In that situation, what are people supposed to do?
 Lay down on the floor and draw chalk marks around themselves?
 “I’d rather be armed with a gun and not need it, than to be not armed and be in a situation where one is needed,” he said.

 In a 2019 Politico article, NAGR president Dudley Brown described the differences between his organization and the NRA "As an organization, we don’t use Gucci-loafered lobbyists in Washington, D.C. in $200,000 wardrobes to grease the palms of weak-kneed politicians to vote right,” said Dudley Brown, president of the National Association for Gun Rights, referencing the NRA chief executive’s purported lavish spending.
 “Instead, we activate our members to do that lobbying for us and for them.
 That’s the power in a grassroots lobby and NRA lost that a long time ago.”

+In a May 2023 New York Times article, Brown commented on the 2022 Supreme Court's Bruen decision, "Dudley Brown, the president of the National Association for Gun Rights, which opposes any restrictions on gun ownership, said the Bruen decision was a bulwark against regulation and would help his organization win a host of lawsuits against gun restrictions.
+But he said that even with the Bruen ruling, a monumental victory in the Supreme Court, the fight would be playing out for years in state legislatures and lower courts that now have to interpret the decision.
+'It often feels like one step forward, two steps back,' he said."